 As this is the “German” Alpine road, you can be sure about safety and comfortability even at higher speeds.

-With all the features mentioned above, German Alpine Road trip is an experience you should absolutely give a chance to.
-In this article we will review some of the most famous attractions, as well as some tips about the trip.
+With all the features mentioned above, the German Alpine Road trip is an experience you should absolutely give a chance to.
+In this article, we will review some of the most famous attractions, as well as some tips about the trip.

 Lindau im Bodensee

-Lindau, as a historic town offers historic sights and amazing alleys, but that is not all you can have in there.
-There is an absolutely fantastic panorama view of the Alps and the lake Constance.
+Lindau, as a historic town, offers historic sights and amazing alleys, but that is not all you can have in there.
+There is an absolutely fantastic panorama view of the Alps and Lake Constance.
 This view and atmosphere is something you cannot experience anywhere else in the world.

 Although he has moved some years before his death and lived here, it is so sad that the king could not see the castle completed.
 The progress was so slow and he has died before the construction finished.